What is a checkpoint inhibitor?

-A checkpoint inhibitor is a form of cancer immunotherapy that targets the immune response.
-It enhances the immune system by inhibiting the ‘brake’ on an activated immune system (cytotoxic T-lymphocyte-associated antigen 4 [CTLA-4] inhibitors such as ipilimumab), or by blocking the immune inhibitory expression by the cancer cells (programmed cell death protein 1 [PD1] such as pembrolizumab and nivolumab, or PD-L1 inhibitors such as avelumab).
+A checkpoint inhibitor is a form of immunotherapy used to treat cancer that targets the immune response.
+It enhances the immune system by inhibiting the ‘brake’ on an activated immune system (cytotoxic T-lymphocyte-associated antigen 4 [CTLA-4] inhibitors such as ipilimumab, or by blocking the immune inhibitory expression by the cancer cells (programmed cell death protein 1 [PD1] such as pembrolizumab and nivolumab, or PD-L1 inhibitors such as avelumab).
 Immune checkpoints are essential in maintaining immune homeostasis by augmenting or inhibiting immune responses and allowing tolerance to self-antigens [1–4].

 Immune-related adverse events associated with checkpoint inhibitors include: